Broken in two: Democrats divided after Rep. Crowley's defeat

 "This was a shocker because Joe ran the best political machine in the country," Dean said.
 "But the fact that a younger person defeated an older person is not shocking.
 It's the way of the world, it's been going on since the beginning of the planet."

-The most direct impact of Crowley's loss will be on the succession plan for House Democrats, who have been led for years by a trio of septuagenarians, despite grumbling from younger members.
+The most direct impact of Crowley's loss will be on a succession plan for House Democrats, who have been led for years by a trio of septuagenarians, despite grumbling from younger members.

 "This does create a challenge in terms of future leadership in the House," Sen. Chris Coons, D-Del., said on MSNBC.
 "But I think this is also an opportunity.
 It's a reminder of how much energy there is out there.
 How many folks want to come out and get engaged and participate."

-Crowley at 56 is relatively younger than Pelosi (78), Minority Whip Steny Hoyer (79), and Clyburn (77), and was seen as consensus pick for the top job if Democrats win the House this November.
+Crowley, at 56, is younger than Pelosi (78), Minority Whip Steny Hoyer (79), and Clyburn (77), and was seen as consensus pick for the top job if Democrats win the House this November.

-A growing number of Democratic candidates have said they won't vote for Pelosi, making her old on power more tenuous than ever in her long career.
+A growing number of Democratic candidates have said they won't vote for Pelosi, making her hold on power more tenuous than ever in her long career.

 Meanwhile, the party's leadership bench was already getting thin before Crowley's loss.
 Would-be leaders seemed to grow tired of waiting and moved on other pursuits, like Chris Van Hollen, who ran for Senate in 2016, and Xavier Becerra, who became California attorney general last year.

-But the upset will likely have much farther-ranging ramifications for the future of the party.
+But the upset will likely have much further-ranging ramifications for the future of the party.

-Progressive insurgents have lost more primaries than they've won this year.
-But those in upcoming contests feel emboldened.
+Progressive insurgents have lost more primaries than they've won this year, but those in upcoming contests feel emboldened by Ocasio-Cortez's victory.

-"Her campaign has been dynamic and inspiring, and it's about more than one election," said Ayanna Pressley, who is challenging a long-serving incumbent in Massachusetts' September primary.
+"Her campaign has been dynamic and inspiring, and it's about more than one election," said Ayanna Pressley, who is challenging a long-serving House incumbent from Massachusetts in the Democratic primary in September.
 "Voters are asking for more than a reliable vote — they are asking for committed, activist leadership."

-Cynthia Nixon, the actress running against Gov. Andrew Cuomo in New York, said the Crowley defeat was a sign of what's to come in her own September gubernatorial primary, though polls currently show her trailing badly.
+Cynthia Nixon, the actress running against Gov. Andrew Cuomo in New York, said the Crowley defeat was a sign of what's to come in her own Democratic primary in September, though polls currently show her trailing.

 Sen. Kirsten Gillibrand, D-N.Y., congratulated Ocasio-Cortez for "making history," though she did not even consider endorsing in the race, according to Ocasio-Cortez.

-Sen. Bernie Sanders, I-Vt., also touted the victory of his former campaign staffer, though he, too, had stayed out of the race.
+Sen. Bernie Sanders, I-Vt., also touted the victory of his former campaign staffer, though he, too, had stayed out of the primary.

 "I think we all share the same values and we need to figure out how we're going to get there," she told reporters.
 "We're not going to get there split."